-- 25 hours of clinical observation followed by 375 hours of direct contact - Up to 75 hours of direct contact can be transferred from an undergraduate program - At least 325 hours must be completed during graduate training in at least three distinct settings. - ASHA allows for up to 75 hours to be obtained through alternative clinical education.
+- 25 hours of clinical observation followed by 375 hours of direct contact - Up to 75 hours of direct contact can be transferred from an undergraduate program. - At least 325 hours must be completed during graduate training in at least three distinct settings. - ASHA allows for up to 75 hours to be obtained through alternative clinical education.
 These opportunities will be defined by the clinical faculty.

 The clock hours count reflects a minimum experience.
 In addition to the hours requirement, students must demonstrate a satisfactory level of independence in knowledge and skills related to assessment and treatment of children and adults in 9 key areas: articulation, fluency, voice and resonance, language, cognition, hearing, swallowing, social communication, and communication modalities.
 Therefore, students completing the MS degree in clinical sciences are expected to enroll in clinic each semester, even after they have completed the 400 hours.
+Twenty-five documented and signed observation hours from undergraduate programs will be accepted towards the 400 hours.
+Clockhours from undergraduate experiences and SLPA training will not count towards the 400 hours.
 Exceptions in rare circumstances will be determined by the Associate Department Head for Clinical Education, together with the Director of Graduate Studies for the MS program.